Jonathan2251/lbd/_sources/gpu.rst.txt

   gather-scatter.
 The VMIPS instructions are LVI (load vector indexed or gather) and SVI (store vector indexed or scatter) [#Quantitative-gpu-gs]_.

-- Address Coalescing: GPU provides this feature explained as follows,
+- Address Coalescing: This is a feature provided by the GPU, explained as follows.

   - Note that unlike vector architectures, GPUs don’t have separate instructions for sequential data transfers, strided data transfers, and gather-scatter